 The original garment of the Mizos is known as puan (Puwaan) meaning cloth in the Mizo language is used both by men and women more or less in the same fashion.
 Puan, apron-like clothing in the shape of a rectangle, is the most important among traditional wears in Mizoram.
 The weaving of the Puans is done by women on the loin loom.
 The loin loom is very versatile in the sense that it supports a range of possibilities that can be woven with intricate designs and motifs.
 Paun occupies a place of pride in a Mizo woman’s wardrobe.
 These motifs hold traditional and cultural significance to each tribe.
 The traditional way of wearing Puan is to wrap it around the waist.
 Modern girls can be seen wearing western blouses with the puan.
 Puan in a uniform color is called thilchhah.
 Puanchei is the most colorful costume and is used by every Mizo lady.
 Kawrchei is a distinctive blouse of the ladies,

-Mizo men drape themselves in an almost 7 feet long and 5 wide cloth-piece.
-In the cold season, some additional cloth is used, one on top of the other, along with a white coat, comes down from the throat enveloping till the thighs.
+Mizo men drape themselves in an almost 7 feet long and 5 wide cloth piece.
+In the cold season, some additional cloth is used, one on top of the other, along with a white coat, comes down from the throat enveloping the thighs.
 White and red bands, stuffed with designs adorn the sleeves of these coats.
-Ngotekherh is traditional puan is worn around the waist originally it was a men’s puan but now it is worn by men and women alike.
+Ngotekherh is a traditional puan worn around the waist originally it was a men’s puan but now it is worn by men and women alike.
 Hmar am is a small handwoven cloth of handspun cotton and indigo dye.
-Cyhna Hno is a beautiful embroidered silk puan of the Mara’s, used by both men and women.
+Cyhna Hno is a beautifully embroidered silk puan of the Mara’s, used by both men and women.